-- c.
+- population data published by the United States Census Bureau, provided that the source selected is consistently used from year to year for that purpose. - c.
 Gross receipts, including advertising revenue, from films in release to subscription television telecasters shall be attributed to the City in the ratio that the subscribers for such telecaster located in the City bears to the total subscribers of such telecaster everywhere.
 If the number of subscribers cannot be determined accurately from records maintained by the taxpayer, the ratio shall be determined on the basis of the applicable year's statistics on subscribers published in Cable Vision, International Thompson Communication Inc., Denver, Colorado, if available, or by other published market surveys, or, if none is available, by population data published by the United States Census Bureau for all states in which the telecaster has subscribers, provided that the source selected is consistently used from year to year for that purpose. - d.
-Receipts from sales and rentals, licensing or other disposition of video cassettes and discs or any other format or medium intended for personal use shall be included as provided in Sections 956.1(c) and (d) of the Business and Tax Regulations Code. - C. Print Media - i.
-In General.
-Except as specifically modified by this subsection (h)(4)C., when a taxpayer in the business of publishing, selling, licensing, or distributing newspapers, magazines, periodicals, trade journals, or other printed material has gross receipts from sources both within and without this City, the amount of gross receipts from sources within this City from such business activity shall be computed pursuant to Section 956.1 of the Business and Tax Regulations Code, the other subsections of this regulation 2025-1, and any other regulations adopted under Section 956.1.
+Receipts from sales and rentals, licensing or other disposition of video cassettes and discs or any other format or medium intended for personal use shall be included as provided in Sections 956.1(c) and (d) of the Business and Tax Regulations Code. - v.
+Nothing in this subsection (h)(4)B. changes whether or the extent to which gross receipts are allocated (Section 956.1) or apportioned (Section 956.2) under Sections 953.20 through 953.26 and Section 956(b) of the Business and Tax Regulations Code.